 A Basic Estate Plan

-Under New York Law, you can name an individual in charge of your burial arrangements (the “Burial Designation”).
+Under New York law, you can name an individual in charge of your burial arrangements (the “Burial Designation”).
 You can also provide specific instructions regarding your funeral or burial.

 Who Should Have a Living Trust?

-- You own property in multiple states and want to avoid multiple probates which entail additional court costs and legal fees.
+- You own property in multiple states and want to avoid multiple probates, which entail additional court costs and legal fees.

 If your situation sounds like one of these five scenarios, a living trust may be the right course of action.
 Talk with an experienced estate planning lawyer on our legal team about your estate plan.
-We will listen to you and stand ready to provide you with peace of mind.
+We’ll listen to you and stand ready to provide you with peace of mind.
 For more information on this topic, please refer to our Probate, and Trusts and Estate Administration pages.

 Planning to Protect Loved Ones